control-freak-ide/misc/ui/Overview.md

 **Devices** : 'Debug on Logly'.
 This behaviour will print all sorts of debug messages via an online service 'Logly'

-**Events** : 'Show Custom Commands'.
-This behaviour is for extending the IDE it self.
+**Events** : 'Show Custom Device Commands'.
+This behaviour could be for extending the IDE it self.
 The user can select a system event like 'Device became online' and append the IDEs toolbars with custom commands.

+Also, behaviours are basically operations, permanent or temp.
+A new feature called 'timeline' will show however all modifications, and a user can rollback changes to certain moment in time or more likely, modify behaviour parameters for a certain time which then get propagated forward again = parametric.